What’s the evidence?

 Get an alarm clock

-Most of us are guilty of using our phones to wake us up in the morning, which means it’s the last thing we see at night and the first thing we see in the morning.
+Most of us are guilty of using our phones to wake us up, which means it’s the last thing we see at night and the first thing we see in the morning.
 Using an alarm clock means you can leave your phone switched off all night, reducing your likelihood of being disturbed.